-- 4-nights 4-star accommodation in historic Portland
+- 4-nights accommodation in a historic hotel in Portland

-- Return transfers to/from Melbourne
+- Return transfers to/from central Melbourne

 - Refreshment stops during walks

-- Experienced hiking guide
+- Experienced RAW hiking guide

 - Driver and support vehicle for the duration of tour

-- Exclusive RAW Travel Cape Nelson Lighthouse dinner
+- Exclusive RAW Travel Cape Nelson Lighthouse dinner & talk

 - National Park fees